-The above description of regulatory networks and mutation recurrence provide an approach to prioritize key genomic features associated with cancer.
+The above description of the regulatory network and mutation recurrence analysis provided an approach to prioritize key genomic features associated with cancer.
 The workflow in Fig.5 A describes this prioritization scheme in a systematic fashion.
-First, we start by searching for key regulators that frequently rewire, locate in network hubs or at the top of a network hierarchy, or significantly drive expression changes in cancer.
+First, we start by searching for key regulators that frequently rewired, locate in network hubs or on top of the network hierarchy, or significantly drive expression changes in cancer.
 We then prioritize functional elements that are associated with top regulators, undergo large regulatory and chromatin changes, or (most importantly) are highly mutated in tumors.
-Finally, on a nucleotide level, we can pinpoint impactful SNVs for small-scale functional characterization, related to their disruption or creation of specific binding sites, or induced chromatin changes, or position in areas of particularly high conservation.
+Finally, on a nucleotide level, we can pinpoint impactful SNVs for small-scale functional characterization by their ability to disrupt or create specific binding sites, or which occur in positions of particularly high conservation.

-Using this framework, we subject a number of key regulators (such as MYC and SUB1) to siRNA knock-down to validate their regulatory effect (Fig 4D).
-We then identified several active enhancers in noncoding regions, and validated their ability to influence transcription using luciferase assays (see Supp.
-File/Section(?)
-X).
-We further selected key SNVs within these enhancers that are important for gene expression control (table Sx).
-Of the eight motif-disrupting SNVs that we tested, six showed a consistent up- or down-regulation effect on expression relative to wild type (Fig. 5B and Supp.
-File/Section(?)
-X).
-One particularly interesting example illustrating ENCODE data integration is on chromosome 6, 13.5xxx (Fig. 5C).
+Using this framework, we subject a number of key regulators, such as MYC and SUB1, to knockdown experiments to validate their regulatory effects (Fig 4D).
+We then identified several active enhancers in noncoding regions, and validated their ability to influence transcription using luciferase assays.
+We further selected key SNVs within these enhancers that are important for gene expression control.
+Of the eight motif-disrupting SNVs that we tested, six showed consistent up- or down-regulation effect in expression relative to the wild type.
+One particularly interesting example, illustrating ENCODE data integration, is on chromosome 6, 13.5xxx (Fig. 5C).
 This enhancer is located in a noncoding region.
-Both histone modification and DHS signals indicate an active regulatory role (Fig. 5C), and both our HisShape enhancer prediction method and EnhancerSeq experiment support its enhancer function (Fig. 5D).
+Both histone modification and DHS signals implicate its regulatory role as being active (Fig. 5C), and both our CASPER enhancer prediction method and the STARR-seq experiment support its enhancer function (Fig. 5D).
 Hi-C and ChIA-PET data link this region to a downstream gene SYCP2.
-21 out of the 52 ChIP-Seq experiments demonstrate that the region has high frequency chromatin interactions, and motif analysis predicts the C to G mutation significantly disrupts FOLS2 binding affinity (see Supp.
-File/Section(?)
-X).
-Luciferase assays demonstrate that this mutation introduces an xx-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s function.
+We found that 21 out of the 52 ChIP-Seq experiments in MCF-7 from ENCODE demonstrate high frequency of chromatin interactions in this region.
+Motif analysis predicts the C to G mutation in cancer can significantly disrupts the FOLS2 binding affinity.
+Luciferase assays demonstrate that this mutation introduces an xx-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s functionality.

 Conclusion

-This study highlights the values of ENCODE as a resource for cancer research, and leverages ENCODE to provide a prioritization scheme to pinpoint key regulatory elements and SNVs for small-scale validations.
-A key aspect of our analysis, is that it scales with larger quantities of data, and more diverse data types.
-In particular, we anticipate that higher quality annotations of non-coding elements through progressively more accurate Enhancer-seq experiments and deeper Hi-C experiments will link them better with target genes.
-Likewise, mutation recurrence analysis can be further improved by collecting better-matched data sets, and expanding the size of tumor cohorts.
-In that the analyses presented here improve with increasing data integration, it provides future investigations with a blueprint for similar studies going forward.
-By amassing ever-larger data sets, we may obtain a more accurate picture of the cancer genome through large-scale data integration.
+This study highlights the values of our cancer encyclopedia as a resource for cancer research and leverages it to provide a prioritization scheme to pinpoint key regulatory elements and SNVs for small-scale validations.
+A key inspiring aspect of our analysis is that by sheer data integration from various assays we demonstrate importance of more accurate non-coding elements and their linkages definitions to interpret both mutation and expression data in cancer.
+We can straightforwardly envision a path forward through expending this framework by integrating additional types of assays and applying to other cancer relevant cell lines and eventually tissues.
+We also anticipate that by employing more mutation and expression profiles from larger cohorts will definitely benefit our interpretation.
+However, there are some limitations in this work.
+One is to appropriately match cancer and normal cell line/tissues for different cancer types.
+The major leap would be taken is to do this type of work on real cancer tissue.
+Nevertheless, we are still very encouraged to see that the resource we collected and some of the frameworks we developed are useful to understand some bits of the expression and mutation drive real tissues.